A Complete Approach to Loop Verification with Invariants and Summaries: Loop Contracts in Hoare Logic

-In this section we present a Hoare logic proof rule for the verification of loops with invariants and summaries.
-The result mirros that of \citet{tuerk2010local} in the context of Separation Logic, however, he uses a shallow embedding of formulas, programs, and Hoare triples in the higher-order logic of the HOL system. \iffullversion The inductive case for one iteration of the body~$B$ with test~$t$ is expressed in~\cite{tuerk2010local} as
+In this section we present a Hoare logic proof rule for the verification of loops with contracts that lends itself to a straight-forward implementation.
+The approach works analogously with strongest postcondition and weakest precondition predicate transformers, as explained in Alexandru's thesis~\cite{alexandru2019}.
+The idea mirrors that of \citet{tuerk2010local}, however, he uses a shallow embedding of formulas, programs, and Hoare triples in the higher-order logic of the HOL system.
+The inductive case for one iteration of the body~$B$ with test~$t$ is expressed in~\cite{tuerk2010local} as

-where the premise of the implication amounts to the inductive hypothesis for the remaining loop iterations, abstracted here by arbitrary the command~$C$. \fi

-It is not immediate how Tuerk's approach can be reified in a traditional form, such that it avoids escaping to the meta-level with Hoare triples as first-class objects.
-The primary question is how to represent the inductive hypothesis, and our key insight is that \emph{specification statements}~(\citet{morgan1988specification}) together with $\old$-references lead to an elegant formulation as rule \textsc{Summary} below.
-Although not presented here, the approach works equivalently with predicate transformers, see Alexandru's bachelor thesis~\cite{alexandru2019} for a comprehensive account.
+where the premise of the implication amounts to the inductive hypothesis for the remaining loop iterations, abstracted here by arbitrary the command~$C$.
+The primary question is how to represent the inductive hypothesis in \eqref{eq:tuerk} without escaping to the meta-level with Hoare triples as first-class objects.
+The key insight is that \emph{specification statements}~(\citet{morgan1988specification}) lead to an elegant formulation as rule \textsc{LoopContract} below.